Music Activities & Instruments for Kids

 It entices them to dance, sing along and relax -- allowing them to practice large motor skills, enhance their verbal development and enjoy the world.

 My kids always ask for music!
-While they're doing their chores, they play the radio.
+While they're doing their chores or helping around the house , they play the radio.
 Both have requested to play instruments way before we thought they would be ready (but given their interest and the fact that we found the right music teacher, they have really enjoyed it).

 And I can't tell you the number of musical rhymes and memorization tips we've used to help them with their school work (I don't think anyone in the world can say the ABC's without singing it :)

-So this week at the Discover & Explore linky, we are celebrating music!
+So this week at the Discover & Explore topic is celebrating music!

-I thought I would share a few links with you for some wonderful musical resources.
+We're sharing easy ways to integrate music into your child's daily activities along with some wonderful musical resources.
 And as a bonus, I've also included a few ideas as a throw-back to our childhood.
 You know, back in the days when you would walk home while playing your recorder or jump rope while singing a song (yea, I know you did it even if you thought no one was watching!)

 Musical Activities for Kids